phorton1/base-apps-artisan/docs/playlists.md

         albums/Classical minus /Baroque
         singles/Classical minus /Baroque

-- The VERSION is an integer I bump whenever the ids change meaning.
-A saved state set (below) records the version it was saved under, and a server discards any set whose version is not the file's.
-Forgetting to bump it is harmless: a stale position is a track id checked against the derived list, so it either restarts the playlist or lands a few tracks off.
+- The ORDER is a number that sorts the playlists in the user interface and does nothing else.
+To reorder the menu, renumber.
-- The ID is three digits.
-Ids ORDER THE PLAYLISTS in the user interface, and saved positions are keyed by them.
-To reorder the menu, renumber and bump the version.
+- The NAME is the playlist's identity: what the user interface shows, one word, unique, and the key that saved positions are kept under.
-- The NAME is what the user interface shows, one word, unique.
+  Renaming a playlist forgets its position, and only its position.
 - The DEFAULT SHUFFLE is none, track or album, and is the order a playlist starts in the first time a server ever plays it.
 Album for the long listening lists, track for "just random music", none for a